Te Rā (sail): History

 Te Rā is the only known traditional Māori sail.
 She is thought to have been collected between 1769 and 1771 by Captain James Cook on his first voyage to New Zealand, but this has not been confirmed.
 (Note: The only documentation associated with the sail is an 1898 registration slip, which states the sail was found in the museum collection at that time.)
 The sail has been held by the British Museum for around 200 years.

 The sail was the subject of a three-year Marsden grant-funded project, beginning in 2017, to systematically study and analyse the materials and construction techniques used to shed light on how Māori sailed.

 Display

 She was exhibited briefly in 1998.
 In 2023, Te Rā returned to New Zealand on long-term loan.
 She was displayed in the Christchurch Art Gallery from 8 July until 23 October.
-She is on display in the Auckland War Memorial Museum from 18 November 2023 until 17 August 2025, alongside two sibling sails: a small-scale replica, Hine Mārama, and a full-size replica, Māhere Tū ki te Rangi.
+She was on display in the Auckland War Memorial Museum from 18 November 2023 until 17 August 2025, alongside two sibling sails: a small-scale replica, Hine Mārama, and a full-size replica, Māhere Tū ki te Rangi.